viewtool/I2C_Adapter/Labview_USB_PWM_Test/README.md

 # PWM_Test
-An Labview project to test PWM.
+A Labview project to test PWM.